-- (1416) INSTITUTIONAL OPERATION means any public or private establishment constituted to provide medical, educational, governmental, or other similar services to promote safety, order, and welfare. - (17) MODIFICATION means any physical change that meets the criteria set forth in Rule 1302 - Definitions. - (18) NON-RECLAIM FACILITY means a facility that is not and never was in the Regional Clean Air Incentives Market, as established in Regulation XX. - (1519) NOx EMISSIONS means the sum of nitric oxide and nitrogen dioxide in the flue gas, collectively expressed as nitrogen dioxide. - (4620) OPEN HEATED TANK means a non-pressurized self-heated tank that may include a cover or doors that can be opened or detached to put in or remove parts, components or other material for processing in the tank.
+- (1416) INSTITUTIONAL OPERATION means any public or private establishment constituted to provide medical, educational, governmental, or other similar services to promote safety, order, and welfare. - (17) MODIFICATION means any physical change that meets the criteria set forth in Rule 1302 Definitions. - (18) NON-RECLAIM FACILITY means a facility that is was not in the Regional Clean Air Incentives Market as of January 5, 2018, as established in Regulation XX. - (1519) NOx EMISSIONS means the sum of nitric oxides and nitrogen dioxides in the flue gasemitted, collectively expressed calculated as nitrogen dioxide. - (1620) OPEN HEATED TANK means a non-pressurized self-heated tank that may include a cover or doors that can be opened or detached to put in or remove parts, components or other material for processing in the tank.
 Tanks heated solely by an electric heater, boiler, thermal fluid heater or heat recovered from another process using heat exchangers are excluded from this definition. - (1721) PROCESS HEATER means any combustion equipment fired with liquid and/or gaseous (including landfill and digester gas) and/or solid fossil fuel and which transfers heat from combustion gases to water or process streams.
-Process Heater does not include any kiln or oven used for drying, curing, baking, cooking, calcining, or vitrifying; or any unfired waste heat recovery heater that is used to recover sensible heat from the exhaust of any combustion equipment. - (1822) RATED HEAT INPUT CAPACITY means the heat input capacity specified on the nameplate of the combustion unit.
-If the combustion unit has been altered or modified such that its maximum heat input is different than the heat input capacity specified on the nameplate, the new maximum heat input shall be considered as the rated heat input capacity. - (23) RECLAIM FACILITY means a facility that is currently in the Regional Clean Air Incentives Market, as established in Regulation XX. - (1924) SCHOOL means any public or private school, including juvenile detention facilities with classrooms, used for purposes of the education of more than 12 children at the school, including in kindergarten and grades 1 to 12, inclusive, but does not include any private school in which education is primarily conducted in private homes.
-The term includes any building or structure, playground, athletic field, or other area of school property, but does not include unimproved school property.
+Process Heater does not include any kiln or oven used for drying, curing, baking, cooking, calcining, or vitrifying; or any unfired waste heat recovery heater that is used to recover sensible heat from the exhaust of any combustion equipment. - (1822) RATED HEAT INPUT CAPACITY means the heat input capacity as specified by the permit issued by the Executive Officer, or if not specified on the permit, on the nameplate of the combustion unit.
+If the combustion unit has been altered or modified such that its maximum heat input is different than the heat input capacity specified on the nameplate, the new maximum heat input shall be considered as the rated heat input capacity. - (23) RECLAIM FACILITY means a facility that was in the Regional Clean Air Incentives Market as of January 5, 2018, as established in Regulation XX. - (1924) SCHOOL means any public or private school, including juvenile detention facilities with classrooms, used for purposes of the education of more than 12 children at the school, including in kindergarten and grades 1 to 12, inclusive, but does not include any private school in which education is primarily conducted in private homes.
+The term includes any building or

-- (2025) STANDBY BOILER is a boiler which operates as a temporary replacement for primary steam or hot water while the primary steam or hot water supply unit is out-of-service. - (2126) THERM means 100,000 Btu. - (2227) THERMAL FLUID HEATER means a natural gas fired PROCESS HEATER in which a process is heated indirectly by a heated fluid other than water. - (2328) UNIT means any boiler, steam generator, or process heater as defined in paragraph (b)(5) or (b)(1721) of this subdivision. - (c) Requirements
+- structure, playground, athletic field, or other area of school property, but does not include unimproved school property. - (2025) STANDBY BOILER is a boiler which operates as a temporary replacement for primary steam or hot water while the primary steam or hot water supply unit is out-of-service. - (2126) THERM means 100,000 Btu. - (2227) THERMAL FLUID HEATER means a natural gas fired PROCESS HEATER in which a process is heated indirectly by a heated fluid other than water. - (2328) UNIT means any boiler, steam generator, or process heater as defined in paragraph (b)(5) or (b)($\frac{1721}{2}$) of this subdivision.

-Notwithstanding the exemptions contained in Table 1 - Existing Rules Not Applicable to RECLAIM Facilities for Requirements Pertaining to NOx Emissions, of subdivision (j) of Rule 2001, the owner or operator of any unit(s) subject to this rule shall not operate the unit in a manner that exceeds the emission limits specified in (c)(1), (c)(2), (c)(3), and (c)(4).
+(c) Requirements

-(1) The owner or operator shall subject all of the units within the facility to the applicable NOx emission limits and schedules specified in Table 1146-1:
+- Notwithstanding the exemptions contained in Table 1 Existing Rules Not Applicable to RECLAIM Facilities for Requirements Pertaining to NOx Emissions, of subdivision (j) of Rule 2001, the owner or operator of any unit(s) subject to this rule shall not operate the unit in a manner that exceeds the emission limits specified in (c)(1), (c)(2), (c)(3), and (c)(4). - (1) The owner or operator shall subject all of the units within the facility to the applicable NOx emission limits and schedules specified in Table 1146-1: